-All students enrolled in the MN, MSN, DNP degrees, or post-master's certificate program must satisfactorily demonstrate these competencies in the didactic, laboratory, seminar, and clinical practice courses throughout their program of study.
-To promote student and patient safety, students are required to inform the Office for Student Affairs if there are changes in health status that may affect the student's ability to demonstrate these competencies (with or without a reasonable accommodation on the basis of disability).
-If a student experiences a change in health status, a medical clearance may be required as determined on a case-by-case basis.
+While technological compensation can be made for some limitations in certain areas, all students enrolled in the MN, MSN, DNP degrees, or post-master's certificate program must satisfactorily demonstrate these capabilities and achievement of competencies in a reasonably independent manner as determined by faculty across the didactic, laboratory, seminar, and clinical practice courses throughout their program of study.
+Reliance on intermediaries is not allowed.
+Concerns about core technical and performance standards should be directed to the Assistant Dean for Student Affairs or the Senior Associate Dean for Academics.

+To promote student and patient safety, students are required to inform the Office for Student Affairs if there are changes in health status that may affect the student's ability to demonstrate these competencies (with or without a reasonable accommodation based on disability).
+If a student experiences a change in health status, a medical clearance may be required as determined on a case-by-case basis, along with reconsideration of core intellectual, physical, and emotional capabilities.